MicrosoftDocs/SupportArticles-docs/Teams/meetings/resolve-teams-meeting-add-in-issues.md

 [!INCLUDE [Microsoft Support and Recovery Assistant note](../../includes/sara-note-new-teams.md)]

-If you have multiple users affected by the issues, you can use the [Enterprise version of Microsoft Support and Recovery Assistant](/microsoft-365/troubleshoot/administration/sara-command-line-version#supported-switches).
+If you have multiple users who are affected by the issues, you can use the [Enterprise version of Microsoft Support and Recovery Assistant](/microsoft-365/troubleshoot/administration/sara-command-line-version#supported-switches).
 This is a command-line version of the Assistant that can be scripted to detect and fix most issues automatically without requiring user interaction.

-### Fix the issue manually
+### Fix issues manually

-If you want to perform the checks and make the fixes manually, follow these steps:
+If you want to run checks and make fixes manually, follow these steps:

-1. Verify that the users have the Teams desktop client installed.
+1. Verify that users have the Teams desktop client installed.
 The meeting add-in can't be installed if you use only the Teams web client.
-1. Verify that the users are running Outlook 2016 or a later version.
+1. Verify that users are running Outlook 2016 or a later version.
 1. Verify that all available updates for the Outlook desktop client are applied.
 1. Exit Outlook.
 1. Exit Teams.
-1. Re-register Microsoft.Teams.AddinLoader.dll:
+1. Reregister Microsoft.Teams.AddinLoader.dll:

    1. Open File Explorer, and then navigate to the `%LocalAppData%\Microsoft\TeamsMeetingAddin` folder.
    1. Select the subfolder that has a name that's the same as the version number.
 If there are multiple subfolders that have the same version number, select the subfolder that has the highest build number.
 Then, copy the path of this subfolder.
 For example, `%LocalAppData%\Microsoft\TeamsMeetingAddin\1.0.23334.11`.